thunlp/ToLeaP/src/scripts/README.md

 The results will be found in `src/scripts/T-Eval/work_dirs`.

 ### InjecAgent Evaluation
-InjecAgent primarily assesses the model’s resilience under adversarial conditions, focusing on the validity of responses and the success rate of attacks. \textbf{Valid rate} measures the proportion of responses that are both non-empty and correctly formatted under attack scenarios.
-Attack success rate (ASR-valid) specifically quantifies the proportion of successful attacks within valid responses, offering a finer-grained evaluation of model vulnerability. \textbf{ASR-valid} is further categorized into specific attack types: \textbf{ASR-valid (Direct Harm)} evaluates the model’s susceptibility to direct harm attacks, where it executes malicious tool-based instructions; \textbf{ASR-valid (S1)} and \textbf{ASR-valid (S2)} respectively assess the success rates of the first and second stages of data-stealing attacks, corresponding to data extraction and data transmission. \textbf{ASR-valid (Data Stealing)} aggregates the results of S1 and S2 to provide a comprehensive measure of vulnerability to data theft, while \textbf{ASR-valid (Total)} encapsulates the overall attack success rate across all tested adversarial scenarios.
+InjecAgent primarily assesses the model’s resilience under adversarial conditions, focusing on the validity of responses and the success rate of attacks. **Valid rate** measures the proportion of responses that are both non-empty and correctly formatted under attack scenarios.
+Attack success rate (ASR-valid) specifically quantifies the proportion of successful attacks within valid responses, offering a finer-grained evaluation of model vulnerability. **ASR-valid** is further categorized into specific attack types: **ASR-valid (Direct Harm)** evaluates the model’s susceptibility to direct harm attacks, where it executes malicious tool-based instructions; **ASR-valid (S1)** and **ASR-valid (S2)** respectively assess the success rates of the first and second stages of data-stealing attacks, corresponding to data extraction and data transmission. **ASR-valid (Data Stealing)** aggregates the results of S1 and S2 to provide a comprehensive measure of vulnerability to data theft, while **ASR-valid (Total)** encapsulates the overall attack success rate across all tested adversarial scenarios.

 To evaluate with open-resource models
 ```